about Yachtsnet online yacht brokerage

 The transporter charges a fixed fee, normally to include insurance in transit.
 For larger yachts special flatbed articulated trucks are used, or a 4x4 plus trailer for smaller yachts.
 In addition to the transport cost, you will incur cranage charges at each end for loading and unloading, and also, if required, mast lowering/raising.
 Nevertheless, this is often the cheapest option, except for moves that involve expensive cross-channel ferry fares for the truck and yacht.

-You can sometimes get a better price by allowing the transporter extended flexibility in timing, so that he can book in a loaded 'return trip' to offset costs, rather than drive the return distance with an empty truck
+You can sometimes get a considerably better price by allowing the transporter extended flexibility in timing, so that he can book in a loaded 'return trip' to offset costs, rather than drive the return distance with an empty truck

 about us